M-b-a-s/whack-a-mole/README.md

 # whack-a-mole
-A simple whack a mole game using HTML, CSS and JS
+A simple whack-a-mole game using HTML, CSS and JS
 The game has a simple UI, no levels for now. adjustments would be made😁